ParisaTork/hello-world/README.md

 # hello-world
 Introductory repository.

 Welcome to the 'hello-world' repo!
-Thank you for reading this! :)
+Thank you for reading this :)

 Recommendations for more fun activities:
 - Water skiing